-We can now return to our original problem.
-Given the separation parameter $s$, for every rectangle $Q$ with side lengths $u$ and $v$, define $\wrap{Q}{s}$ to be the rectangle with side lengths $u + s$ and $v + s$ and the same center as $Q$ (i.e., wrap $Q$ with a `rectangle ring' of width $s/2$); note that $\wrap{Q}{s}$ is $r$-fat whenever $Q$ is.
-Then, two rectangles $Q_1$ and $Q_2$ are $s$-separated if and only if $\wrap{Q_1}{s}$ and $\wrap{Q_2}{s}$ do not overlap (see Figure~\ref{fig:square-wrap}).
+\begin{proof} Given the separation parameter $s$, for every rectangle $Q$ with side lengths $u$ and~$v$, define $\wrap{Q}{s}$ to be the rectangle with side lengths $u + s$ and $v + s$ and the same center as $Q$ (i.e., wrap $Q$ with a `rectangle ring' of width $s/2$).
+Observe that if $Q$ is $r$-fat, then so is $\wrap{Q}{s}$.
+Moreover, two rectangles $Q_1$ and $Q_2$ are $s$-separated if and only if $\wrap{Q_1}{s}$ and $\wrap{Q_2}{s}$ do not overlap (see Figure~\ref{fig:square-wrap}).